 Author: Barbara Heenan and Nina Houghton

 Summary: Where do teachers newer to the profession fit into the NWP equation?
-How do we help new teachers survive and thrive in the years before recruiting them to be part of a Summer Institute?
-If you are grappling with fitting early career educators into your site’s programs or how to meet the needs of the needs of this audience, this report on NWP’s New Teacher Initiative can serve as a catalyst for dialogue about the purpose and practices you want to put into place.
-The report, which describes the work of eighteen NWP sites engaged in programming for new educators, is conveniently broken down into four smaller and focused module reports: 1) the benefits to new teachers participating in the programs, 2) the emerging practices from the programs, 3) the distinctive design features across sites, and 4) NWP core values embedded in the programs.
-The entire report will be useful for those just beginning to consider programming for newer teachers, while those already offering new teacher programs may find themselves gravitating towards one of the four modules.
+How do we help new teachers survive and thrive in the early years of their careers?
+If you are grappling with how to engage early career educators in your site’s programs, this report on NWP’s New Teacher Initiative can serve as a catalyst for dialogue about the purpose of engaging new teachers and the practices you might want to put into place.
+The report, which describes the work of eighteen NWP sites engaged in programming for new educators, is conveniently broken down into four smaller, focused module reports on programming: 1) the benefits to new teachers of participating, 2) the emerging practices, 3) the distinctive design features across sites, and 4) NWP core values embedded in the programs.
+The entire report will be useful for site leaders beginning to consider programming for newer teachers, while those already offering new teacher programs may find themselves gravitating towards one of the four modules.